 - General Chemistry I & II (for science or health profession majors).

 - General Physics I & II (does not need to be calculus based).

-- Advanced course in Biology (such as Micro Biology, Cell Biology, Genetics) if General Biology I & II were taken as a pre-requisite, OR an applied health science course that has A&P as a prerequisite (such as Exercise Physiology or Kinesiology).
+- Advanced Biology course (such as Micro Biology, Cell Biology, Genetics) if General Biology I & II were taken as prerequisites or applied health science course that has A&P as a prerequisite (such as Exercise Physiology or Kinesiology).

-- 2 courses in Social Sciences (Psychology, Sociology).
-Abnormal Psychology and Human Growth and Development strongly recommended, although General Psychology / General Sociology will satisfy the requirement.
+- Two courses in Social Sciences (Psychology, Sociology).
+Abnormal Psychology and Human Growth and Development strongly recommended, although General Psychology / General Sociology satisfies the requirement.